 We are in the development stage and have raised capital since our inception through the issuance of our equity securities.
-As of March 31, 2008, we had approximately \$6,682,996 in cash.
-We expect to finance future cash needs primarily through proceeds from equity or debt financings, loans, and/or collaborative agreements with corporate partners.
 We have used the net proceeds from the sale of common and preferred stock for general corporate purposes, which have included funding research and development, litigation efforts and working capital needs.
+As of September 30, 2008, we had approximately \$2,260,170 in cash.
+We believe that our cash and cash equivalents will be sufficient to fund operations for at least the next 12 months.
+We will need to generate additional revenue or raise additional funding in the near future to continue our operations thereafter.